DHL de Guatemala Flight 7216: Recommendations

 The report recommended that the FAA make compliance with Boeing's service bulletin 757-29-0056 mandatory instead of voluntary.
 The bulletin, published over 20 years prior on 8 February 2001, addressed improvements to the hydraulic hoses that had failed on the accident aircraft.
 DHL was further encouraged to replace the hoses more frequently than recommended by Boeing, and to institute maintenance training that emphasizes installation of flexible hydraulic hoses in a manner that minimizes kinking and stress fatigue.

 Aftermath

 The aircraft was written off as a result of the crash, the 12th hull loss of the Boeing 757.
-In December, the remains of the fuselage were preserved by the airport as a training aid for fire fighters.
+In December, the remains of the fuselage were preserved by the airport as a training aid for firefighters.